 Preheat the oven to 180ºC/350ºF/gas 4.
 Lightly grease a large baking tray with oil.

 On a flour-dusted surface, halve the dough and roll out each portion to about 3cm thick.
 Using a 7cm pastry cutter, stamp out as many circles as you can, then roll into rounds, roughly ½cm thick and 18cm in diameter.

-Brush the samosas with a little oil and place in the hot oven for around 45 minutes, or until golden and piping hot through.
+Brush the samosas with a little oil and bake for 45 minutes, or until golden and piping hot through.
 Serve straightaway with mango chutney.